SBG Manuscript Guidelines

 - For dissertations and unpublished papers, cite the author and date.
-If no date is listed, use “n.d.” in place of the date.
+If no date is listed, authors should use “n.d.” in place of the date.
 Example...
 Pearson (n.d.).

-- If abbreviated terms (e.g. cf) are used in the paper, the author(s) should define each in a footnote when the term first appears.
+- If an author uses abbreviated (e.g. cf) in a paper, the author(s) is responsible for defining each term in a footnote when the term first appears in the manuscript.

-2. Groups of citations within the body of the paper should be listed in alphabetical order by the first (lead) author’s last name.
-To facilitate blinded peer review, do not include any text citation that identifies you as the author of the submission.
-Instead, when citing your own work, write “Jeffries (2016) concluded...,” rather than “I concluded (Jeffries 2016)....”
+2. List groups of citations within the body of the submission in alphabetical order by the first (lead) author’s last name.
+To facilitate a blind peer review, authors should not include any text citation that identifies her/him/them as the author of the reference.
+Instead, when citing one's own work, authors should list their last name(s) followed by the year of publication

-3. Prior to submitting a paper, authors should be sure that the citations in the body of his/her paper match the citations listed in the "LITERATURE CITED" section exactly.
-For example, if the author cites 10 works in the body of the paper, he/she must include the complete citation for each of the 10 works in the LITERATURE CITED section.
+Prior to submitting a paper, authors should be sure that the citations in the body of his/her paper match the citations listed in the References section exactly.
+For example, if the author cites 10 works in the body of the paper, he/she must include the complete citation for each of the 10 works in the list of References.

 Citation of internet sources can be confusing.
 Citation protocol is changing due to the variety of formats and web-based resources that have become available in recent years.
 SBG encourages authors to use and cite mainly published sources when possible.
 SBG also recognizes the need for limited use of internet sources in some submissions.
 Please follow these guidelines when dealing with broken links and direct quotes from non-paginated sources.

-As with all sources, printed or internet, included in a submission to SBG, authors are solely responsible for the accuracy of the sources and/or links they cite.
+As with all sources, printed or internet, included in a submission sent to SBG for review, authors are solely responsible for the accuracy of the sources and/or links they cite.

 Authors are responsible for obtaining written permission from copyright owners to reprint any previously published material included in their article.
 Each author must sign a written agreement stating that s/he has obtained the copyright transfer for each copyrighted image.

-List work cited in alphabetical order by authors’ last names.
+When the author of a submission cites other people's work in the body of a submission, she/he/they must list each citation in a section titled References2.
+Authors are responsible for the accuracy and completeness of each reference they cite.
+List works cited in alphabetical order by authors’ last names.
 Use of first and middle initial for each author is acceptable.
 Including first names and middle initials for each author, when available, is preferred.